DigixGlobal/etc-redemption/README.md

 ### Redemption

-After the activation block is reached, users with an DGD-ETCR balance will be able to proceed with redemptions; (optionally trading and then) burning their DGD-ETCR tokens in return for ETC using one of the following ways:
+After the activation block is reached, users with an ETC-DGDR balance will be able to proceed with redemptions; (optionally trading and then) burning their ETC-DGDR tokens in return for ETC using one of the following ways:

 * Use a local ETC Node
 * Use MEW + RPC Node